Does your employer offer a retirement plan like a 401(k), 403(b) or 457 deferred compensation plan?

 If the answer to the question above is yes, then you really owe it to yourself to set up a 401(k) or other retirement plan.
 Many employers will even match your contributions up to a certain limit.
 That’s right – they’ll kick in extra money for your retirement, as a reward to you for joining the plan.
 It’s like giving yourself a raise or a yearly bonus!

 If you don’t join or contribute to your retirement plan, neither does your employer – and that potential benefit is left on the table.
-Not getting your company’s matching contribution is like passing up free money.
-Who does that?

 Start planning for retirement now